 Tiffany Earns her Bachelor’s Using Military Benefits

 At the end of high school, most people make specific choices about their future: college, military service, getting a job, or pursuing other passions.
-Tiffany Honeycutt didn’t necessarily fit into just one of those boxes and luckily, she found a pathway that didn’t require her to choose.
+Tiffany Honeycutt didn’t necessarily fit into just one of those boxes.
+Luckily, she found a pathway that didn’t require her to choose.

 In 2017, seven months pregnant and on the cusp of separating from the U.S. Air Force after serving honorably for four years, Tiffany decided to finish her bachelor’s degree at Granite State College.
 As if two big life transitions—becoming a parent and entering civilian life—weren’t enough, Tiffany was driven to be an example for the daughter she was about to welcome into the world by earning her bachelor’s degree.